Comprehensive Exam Notes

 In response to the clarifying questions:

-A frame $F_k$ (assuming we’re discussing traditional PDR for Boolean systems) is a set of clauses representing an overapproximation of all the states that can be reached in $k$ steps.
-For example, the formula for frame $F_3$ includes all states reachable from an initial state in $3$ steps.
+A frame Fk (assuming we’re discussing traditional PDR for Boolean systems) is a set of clauses representing an overapproximation of all the states that can be reached in k steps.
+For example, the formula for frame F3 includes all states reachable from an initial state in 3 steps.
 A frame is constructed by the following:

-- Overapproximate the reachable area, potentially by setting frame $F_k$’s formula to $\texttt{true}$ to include all states.
+1. Overapproximate the reachable area, potentially by setting frame Fk’s formula to true to include all states.

-- Attempt to “block” bad states by excluding them in the formula for $F_k$.
-For example, if a bad state is represented by $x \lor y$, the new formula may be $\texttt{true} \land \lnot (x \lor y)$.
+2. Attempt to “block” bad states by excluding them in the formula for Fk.
+For example, if a bad state is represented by xy, the new formula may be true¬(xy).

-- Keep adding frames representing one additional step in the transition system.
+5. Keep adding frames representing one additional step in the transition system.
 If the last two frames become identical after attempting to block regions that reach bad states, we know that we have explored the entirety of the reachable state space (i.e., we know that we cannot take one step to reach any state outside the un-blocked regions).
 The final overapproximation of the reachable states is returned to the user as an inductive invariant, which proves the bad states are unreachable.

 Current Research